MakeSchool-Tutorials/sa-2018-rotten-potatoes/P04-Handlebars/content.md

 # Handlebars Expressions

-[Handlebars expressions](http://handlebarsjs.com/expressions.html) allow us to retreive and display data passed from a router.
+[Handlebars expressions](http://handlebarsjs.com/expressions.html) allow us to retrieve and display data passed from a router.
 We've already made use of this feature as we implemented 'Hello, World!'

 ```
 <h1>{{greeting}}, {{title}}!</h1>